sjborbajr/PAN-Power/README.md

 ## License

-This project is licensed under the Apache License Version 2.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache License Version 2.0 - see the [LICENSE](LICENSE) file for details A lot of the inspiration for ideas in this comes from emulating pan-python with their license https://github.com/kevinsteves/pan-python/blob/master/LICENSE.txt [LICENSE-PANPYTHON](LICENSE-PANPYTHON)

 ## Acknowledgments